ROTH Capital slashes price target on Esports Entertainment Group Inc. [GMBL] – find out why.

-Esports Entertainment Group Inc. [NASDAQ: GMBL] price plunged by -7.97 percent to reach at -$0.01.
+Esports Entertainment Group Inc. [NASDAQ: GMBL] gained 2.55% on the last trading session, reaching $0.11 price per share at the time.
 The company report on January 5, 2023 that Esports Entertainment Group, Inc. Announces Preferred Stock Dividend.

 Sponsored